jasminecorning/intophys/index.md

 <p align="center"><a href="https://oeis.org/wiki/List_of_LaTeX_mathematical_symbols">Pretty much any greek letter or math symbol you can think of!</a></p>

 * <i>One lab submission per group - try to have a different member submit each week</i>.
-* Download the 'Labtorial11-12' file from Week 9 on OnQ (extension .ipynb).
+* Download the 'Labtorial13-14' file from Week 13 (in Winter Weekly Schedule!) on OnQ (extension .ipynb).
 This is another two week lab.
 * Log into <a href="https://queensu.syzygy.ca/">Syzygy</a> using your NetID, and upload your notebook.
 * Refer to Appendix C of your textbook for guidelines on report writing!
 * Be sure to delete all prompt text i.e. "double click to edit and answer questions".
 * To save your notebook, please use your browser menu.
 Go to File -> Print -> Save as PDF (or right click -> Print -> Save as PDF).
 Please check the print preview to ensure all your pages are there, and all your code is compiled and shows any outputs needed.
-* Upload your lab and whiteboard pictures to the 'Labtorial 12 upload' dropbox on OnQ, by Tuesday, 6:30pm, at the latest.
+* Upload your whiteboard pictures only to the 'Labtorial 13 upload' dropbox on OnQ, by Tuesday, 6:30pm, at the latest.